Spectavi/Spectr/README.md

 ## ✨ Features

 - 📈 Real-time price monitoring with interactive charts.
+- 📈 Real-time data API support (FMP)
+- 👁️ Broker API support (Alpaca, Robinhood (in progress))
+- 🧠 Supports MACD, Bollinger Bands, and Volume / VWAP.
 - 📈 Advanced hot-keys for quick sells of current position: 100% - `Ctrl+Z`, 50% - `Ctrl+X`, and 25% - `Ctrl+C`.
--  ⌨ Cycle through unlimited # of symbols with 0-9 keys or + / - keys.
-- 🤖 Arm / dis-arm auto-trading with `Ctrl+A`
-- 🔄 Change symbols list with `~` or `T`
 - 💾 Symbols list automatically saved between sessions
-- 📌 Any stocks you currently own are automatically prepended to the watchlist
+- 📌 Any stocks you currently own are automatically kept in the watchlist
-- 🔄 Click symbols in Top Gainers list to add to watchlist.
 - 🔄 Scanner that filters top 50 gainers for favorable conditions.
-- 💵 See portfolio info + open / pending orders with `P`.
 - 💵 Specify a default Trade Amount from the portfolio screen to pre-fill buy orders.
-- 🧠 Supports MACD, Bollinger Bands, and Volume / VWAP.
 - 💵 Live trading based on your custom strategy.
 - 💵 Paper trading based on your custom strategy.
 (Alpaca-only)
-- 📈 Real-time data API support (FMP)
-- 👁️ Broker API support (Alpaca, Robinhood (currently broken))
 - 🔁 Backtest mode with visual result playback with `b`.
 - 🎤 Experimental voice agent that can answer questions and fetch recent news articles for a stock symbol.
-- 🗣 Use the voice agent to add or remove symbols from your watch list (it won't remove symbols you currently hold).
+- 🗣 Use the voice agent to add or remove symbols from your watch list.
 - 🎤 Optional real-time mode listens for the wake word "spectr".
-Enable with `--listen`.

 ---